Enjoy a trip to John Ruskin’s home in our short film about Brantwood, a paradise of art and nature in the Lake District.

 Beatrix Potter is a world-renowned author, synonymous with the Lake District, charming children’s books and of course the iconic Peter Rabbit.
 There is however a great deal more to discover about this talented writer and influential thinker

 Prepare to be inspired and discover the wonderful selection of National Trust attractions in the celebrated Lake District!

 The spectacular landscape of the Lake District has been a huge influence on some of England’s best known and well loved writers.

-To mark the 150th anniversary year of this Lake District icon, who was born on 28 July 1866, here are 150 fabulous facts celebrating the life, literature and legacy of author, artist and agriculturalist Beatrix Potter.
+2016 was the 150th anniversary of this Lake District icon – to mark the occasion we put together 150 fabulous facts celebrating the life, literature and legacy of author, artist and agriculturalist Beatrix Potter.

 The Lake District has inspired generations to protect and cherish its natural beauty, including one of its most famous residents, Beatrix Potter.